HyperHDG/HyperHDG/Setup.md

 in HyperHDG's main directory.
 Here, `<compiler>` is the name of some C++ compiler that support C++20 (see `TEST_COMPILER` in the Makefile).
 The compiler need not be installed on your system; it will be installed within the Docker container.
+However, you need `root` privileges to run the command.

-Afterwards, you can use the `run` command illustrated in the README of the HyperHDG [docker page](https://github.com/HyperHDG/docker) with the `<tag>` set to `hyperhdg_docker`.
+Afterwards, you can use the `run` command illustrated in the README of the HyperHDG [docker page]( https://github.com/HyperHDG/docker) with the `<tag>` set to `hyperhdg_docker`.
 For the usage of the Docker notebook, please also refer to the README.